An introduction to bdelloid rotifers and their study

 Habitats and drying survival

-Bdelloids are much less common in brackish waters and the only one truly marine species, Zelinkiella synaptae, is epizoic on sea cucumbers.
+Several species in the genus Habrotrocha spend their lives inside the cases they build for themselves and some species take refuge in nests of debris (Fig. 14).
+Most bdelloids are free living, but some are epizoic on freshwater arthropods.
+Likewise, the only one truly marine bdelloid, Zelinkiella synaptae, is epizoic on sea cucumbers.
 This puzzling jump from a widespread presence in freshwaters to the epizoic lifestyle of a single species in the sea leaves one all the more curious about the group’s evolutionary history.

 Bdelloids often share their habitats with tardigrades and nematodes, which owe their ability to survive drying at least partially to the accumulation of high concentrations of the carbohydrate trehalose in their tissues.
 Bdelloids, however, lack trehalose and how they achieve their drying tolerance is not known (Lapinski & Tunnacliffe, 2003).
 Once again, bdelloids are anything but ordinary.